-Mechanical ventilation is a form of life support that uses positive pressure to help patients who are unable to breathe on their own.
+Mechanical ventilation is a method of life support that uses positive pressure to assist patients who cannot breathe on their own.
+A ventilator mode refers to the specific settings on the machine that define how breaths are delivered, including the flow, volume, and pressure.

 What is a Ventilator Mode?